orakaro/rainbowstream/README.rst

 In the first time you will be asked for authorization of Rainbow Stream app at Twitter.
-Just click the “Authorize access” button and paste PIN number to the terminal, the rainbow will start.
+Just click the “Authorize access” button and paste PIN number to the terminal, the rainbow will start

 The interactive mode
 ^^^^^^^^^^^^^^^^^^^^